 I was at the shelter alone until, one by one, a friendly group of four Springer NOBOs showed up, Weather (an Aussie), Bumblebee, Tomahawk (Serbian?), and Timeout.
 They had been hiking together for some time now and had an easy camaraderie with each other.
 They were all funny in their own ways.
 The two women had taken a swim in the lake earlier and the guys were teasingly trying to make them feel nervous about it, telling Tomahawk she didn’t need her headlamp tonight since she would probably be glowing on her own.

 Bumblebee needed to get off the trail temporarily in a few days to attend a wedding and Timeout also had some commitment to attend to.
 They spent a lot of time considering several options of how they all might meet up again afterwards somewhere up the trail to continue hiking together.
-I do enjoy the company of friends, but their discussion made me glad that I had no onerous obligations to attempt to accommodate anyone else’s schedule.
+I do enjoy the company of friends, and I also appreciate the potential for symbiosis in these trail companionships, but their discussion made me glad that I had no onerous obligations to attempt to accommodate anyone else’s schedule.